How Can We Help

 Do you help with claims outside of the UK?

 Yes.
-As long as you served in the British Military post-May 1987 then we can help, regardless of where you are in the world now.
+As long as part of your service in the UK Military was after May 1987 then we can help, regardless of where you are in the world now.

 What is Noise-Induced Hearing Loss (NIHL)?

-NIHL (Noise-Induced Hearing Loss) is permanent hearing damage caused by exposure to loud noise, often without proper protection.
+Noise-Induced Hearing Loss (NIHL) is permanent hearing damage caused by exposure to loud noise, often without proper protection.
 In the military, this can result from gunfire, explosions, or loud machinery.
 Symptoms include muffled hearing, difficulty understanding speech, or ringing in the ears (tinnitus).
-NIHL is irreversible but may be eligible for compensation.

 What is NFCI?